sai-pracheetha/ipu-playbook/ovs_offload/README.md

 ## Introduction

 - The ovs_offload_lnw.py tool can be used on an host server connected with Intel® Infrastructure Processing Unit via PCIe.
-- It is supported on IPU SDK Release version >= 1.7.0 and makes use of the P4 package fxp-net_linux-networking.pkg
+- It is supported on IPU SDK release version >= 1.7.0 and makes use of the P4 package fxp-net_linux-networking.pkg
-- It creates the configuration to run the Linux Networking Recipe with OVS Offloaded to the IPU ACC.
+- It creates the configuration to run the Linux Networking recipe with OVS Offloaded to the IPU ACC.
-- It can be used to start infrap4d on the ACC and program the p4rt-ctl runtime rules to configure ACC Port representors for the Host IDPF interfaces and IPU Physical Port 0 and Port 1.
+- It can be used to start infrap4d on the ACC and program using the p4rt runtime rules to configure ACC port representors for the host IDPF interfaces and IPU Physical Port 0 and Port 1.
 - It can set up OVS bridges on the ACC using the port representors and configure VM namespaces for the IDPF interfaces on the Host.
-- Transport (Default mode): The tool generates the OVS bridge configuration for transport Mode with IPv4 encapsulation, use helper script 6_acc_ovs_bridge.sh.
+- Transport (Default mode): The tool generates the OVS bridge configuration for transport mode with IPv4 encapsulation, use helper script 6_acc_ovs_bridge.sh.
-- Tunnel (Optional mode): The tool also generates the OVS bridge configuration for Tunnel Mode with VXLAN encapsulation, use helper script acc_ovs_vxlan.sh.
-Refer VXLAN section.
+- Tunnel (Optional mode): The tool also generates the OVS bridge configuration for tunnel mode with VXLAN encapsulation, use helper script acc_ovs_vxlan.sh.
+Refer to the VXLAN section below.

-### Supports two Setup Topologies
+### Supports Two Setup Topologies

-#### All in one configuration
+#### All-in-One Configuration

-- IPU adapter and a Link Partner NIC is connected to a single Host server.
+- IPU adapter and a Link Partner NIC is connected to a single host server.
 Use Default ipu-playbook/ovs_offload/config.yaml
 - Host1 IPU Port0 <-----> Host1 Link Partner Port0
 - Host1 IPU Port1 <-----> Host1 Link Partner Port1

-#### Two IPU Host servers connected back to back
+#### Two IPU Host Servers Connected Back to Back

-- 2 IPU Adapters are connected to two Host servers via PCIe and the IPU Physical Ports on the two servers are connected back to back.
+- 2 IPU adapters are connected to two host servers via PCIe and the IPU Physical Ports on the two servers are connected back to back.
 - Host1 IPU Port0 <-----> Host2 IPU Port0
 - Host1 IPU Port1 <-----> Host2 IPU Port1
 - For IPU Host 1 server copy config_host1.yaml to config.yaml.